lightonai/lightonml/README.md

 LightOnML is a high level machine learning-oriented API that allows to perform nonlinear random projections on LightOn’s optical processing units (OPUs).
 LightOn’s OPUs are available through [LightOn’s Cloud service](https://cloud.lighton.ai).

+## Features

+ * Run large-scale non-linear and linear random projections using LightOn’s Aurora OPUs
+ * Simulate these projections on any machine without access to an OPU
+ * Encode input data in a binary form using various encoders, for OPU input

 ## Installation

 `lightonml` doesn't require access to an OPU for some functionalities, but for performing